Contract form requirements

 Based on the court practice in event of violation of the work order and discipline, the employer should implement an internal procedure for determining the facts of the case prior to termination by establishing a disciplinary proceeding.
 Usually, the disciplinary procedure is regulated by an internal rulebook of the employer.

-The amount of severance payment could range between one and six net salaries of the respective employee.
-As a rule the employee shall receive severance payment in amount of one net salary for every five years of employment.
-The basis for calculation of the severance payments is the average net salary of the employee in the last six months prior to the termination, but it cannot be lower than 50% of the average net salary paid in Macedonia in the month prior to the termination.
+The amount of severance payment could range between one and seven net salaries of the respective employee.
+As a rule the employee shall receive severance payment in amount of one and a half net salary for every five years of employment.
+The basis for calculation of the severance payments is the average net salary of the employee in the last six months prior to the termination, but it cannot be lower than 50% of the average net salary paid in North Macedonia in the month prior to the termination.

 Collective dismissal due to business reasons - If the employer intends to make a decision on the termination of the employment of a number of workers due to business reasons, or at least 20 employees for a period of 90 days at each termination of employment regardless of the total number of employees by the employer, it shall be considered as a collective dismissal due to business reasons.
 When the employer intends to carry out collective redundancies, the process is initiated with consultation with the workers’ representatives, at least one month before the collective dismissal.
 The employer is obligated to provide the representatives with all relevant information before starting consultations to achieve an agreement.
 The employer has an obligation to issue a written notice to the Employment Agency informing them on the intent for collective dismissal at least 30 days before the dismissal occurs.
 Upon this notice, employees are free to provide their suggestions to the Employment Agency with respect to the collective dismissal.
 If the Employment Agency finds that the problems due to the collective dismissal cannot be surpassed in the provided 30 day period, it the right to require that the period since the submission of the written notice till the termination is extended to 60 days.
 In practice, the Employment Agency exercises this right in all cases for collective dismissal.